Primary_Logo

 1. Aptitude for Technology – By demonstrating your interest – and willingness – to learn new technology, you can send out a strong message of your long-term potential to employers.

-1. Ability to be Cross-Trained – More often times than not, companies prefer employees who can perform multiple functions as they make exceptional supervisors in the long run.
-What’s more, the ability to multitask helps you act as replacement for sick or absent workers.
+1. Ability to be Cross-Trained – More often than not, companies prefer employees who can perform multiple functions as they make exceptional supervisors in the long run.
+What’s more, the ability to multitask helps you act as a replacement for sick or absent workers.

-You may also benefit from learning how to write machine programming code, interpret manufacturing blueprints and operate automated systems.
+You may also benefit from learning how to write machine programming code, interpret manufacturing blueprints, and operate automated systems.

 Refining Your Skills Helps Exploit the Skills Shortage